'Not Reaching' pouch lauded as a potential lifesaver for Black motorists

 Over the last three years, she’s sold roughly 20,000 and given away thousands more.
 Her nonprofit, Alliance for Safe Traffic Stops, where Valerie Castile serves as a board member, was born out of the product’s larger mission.

-Yet, one day she hopes the Not Reaching pouch will become a relic of African American history — joining the likes of the Green-Book, a travel guide to help Black motorists navigate the south during Jim Crow.
+Yet, one day she hopes the Not Reaching pouch will become a relic of African American history — joining the likes of the Green Book, a travel guide to help Black motorists navigate the south during the Jim Crow era.